AkBKukU/docker-scripts/README.md

 The compose scripts have to contain passwords and other private type information to configure the software for you.
 Putting those in a public git repo is,"A Bad Idea TM", so as a work around portainer allows you to augment the compose scripts with an ENV file that contains more values you can add in.
-So a locally stored ENV file can contain all the sensitive things and still be used with git.
+The ENV file is intended to be loaded in beside the YML file with the compose script.
+This isn't an option for a publicly hosted repo.
+So the native ENV file support isn't used, but a template file is provided.
+This file and be loaded manually into the portainer GUI and accessed as normal variables from the compose script

-You could also use docker secrets, but for me sucking at docker reasons ENV files sound more appealing.
+You could also use docker secrets, but for me sucking at docker reasons, ENV files sound more appealing.